ZEISS Microscopy Knowledge Base

 2. In the Sample Pipelines list, double-click the Detect Big Structures Auto Pipeline.

-Analysis panel showing Document Pipelines and Sample Pipelines list with Detect Big Structures Auto selected
+Document Pipelines pane with + New Pipeline button and Sample Pipelines list highlighting Detect Big Structures Auto

 3. If you have activated a pipeline, it will be replaced by the new one.